STD Testing in Hartford, CT

 The most comprehensive 10-test panel will provide a confirmation of infection status across different bacterial or viral diseases, including HIV type 1 & type 2 antibody/antigen (4th gen), herpes type 1 & type 2, hepatitis A, hepatitis B & hepatitis C, chlamydia, gonorrhea and syphilis.

-How much do STD tests cost near me in Hartford, CT?
+How much do STD tests cost in Hartford, CT?

 STD testing costs can vary widely in Hartford, CT based on the type of test(s) you purchase, speed of results and appointment times, and location.